Greatest common divisors with moving targets and consequences for linear recurrence sequences: The GCD problem for pairs of linear recurrence sequences

+It remains to establish the final conclusion of Proposition \ref{OS:2} (ii).
+This is achieved via the following observation.
+If $m=\mathrm{o} (n) $, then for nonzero integers $a,b$, we have $|ma+nb|=|b|n+\mathrm{o} (n)$, contradicting the conclusion of (ii). \end{proof}

-{\bf Acknowledgments.} Both authors thanks Aaron Levin for helpful comments and suggestions.
-They also thank Steven Lu for helping to facilitate this collaboration.
+{\bf Acknowledgments.} The authors are in debt to Pietro Corvaja for his insightful observation that led to an improvement of Theorem \ref{gcdrecurrencebasic}.
+Both authors thank Aaron Levin for helpful comments and suggestions and for mentioning work-in-progress of Zheng Xiao which studies Theorem \ref{gcdrecurrence:intro} and related results for linear recurrences.
+They also thank Steven Lu for helping to facilitate this collaboration and colleagues for their comments and interest in this work.
+Finally, we thank an anonymous referee for carefully reading this article and for providing encouragement, comments, suggestions and corrections.
+Indeed, they helped us to improve upon our earlier results.
 This work began during the first author's visit to NCTS, Taipei, Taiwan.